-for $q^0,q^1\in\mathcal{A}^{b,\beta}_A$ and $\omega^0,\omega^1\in \mathcal{B}^{m,\beta}_A$.
-The particular choice of the inner product does not really matter as the strict convexity implies that these inner products are equivalent to the standard $L^2-$product with respect to the metric $h$.
-However, it will turn out that our choice implies a convenient form for the adjoint operator of ${L}$.
-As was observed by Li and Wang in \cite{li2016weyl}, the operator ${L}$ is elliptic.
-For the convenience of the reader, we provide a brief proof. \begin{lem} The operator $L$ is a linear elliptic first order operator. \end{lem} \begin{proof} We regard $L$ as an operator from $\mathcal{C}^{1,\beta}$ to $\mathcal{C}^{0,\beta}$.
-The leading orger part of the operator which we denote by $\tilde L$ is then given by
+where $q^0,$ $q^1\in\mathcal{A}^{b,\alpha}_A$ and $\omega^0,$ $\omega^1\in \mathcal{B}^{b,\alpha}_A$.
+The particular choice of the inner product does not really matter as the strict convexity implies that these inner products are equivalent to the standard $L^2$-product with respect to the metric $h$.
+However, our choice implies a convenient form for the adjoint operator of ${L}$.\\ As was observed by C. Li and Z. Wang in \cite{li2016weyl}, the operator ${L}$ is elliptic.
+For the convenience of the reader, we provide a brief proof. \begin{lem} The operator $L$ is a linear elliptic first-order operator. \end{lem} \begin{proof} We regard $L$ as an operator from $\mathcal{C}^{1,\alpha}$ to $\mathcal{C}^{0,\alpha}$.
+The leading order part of the operator is given by

 In order to compute the principal symbol at a point $p\in D$, we may rotate the coordinate system such that $A$ is diagonal.
 It then follows that